Telefonica/mistica-ios/README.md

 * [ViewStates](./Mistica/Source/Components/ViewStates/)

 ## Demo app
-Included in this repository is a demo app with all implemented components.
-We have also created a demo app with is being update constantly where we show all the componennts from the library

-The app can be downloaded [here](https://install.appcenter.ms/orgs/tuenti-organization/apps/mistica-ios/distribution_groups/public) or use the following QR
+Included in this repository there's a demo app showcasing all implemented components.
+With each new release, a new version of the mistica catalog app is created.
+It can be installed with this [link](https://install.appcenter.ms/orgs/tuenti-organization/apps/mistica-ios/distribution_groups/public) or by using the following QR:

 <p align="center">
 <img height="175" align="center" alt="Mística Catalog for iOS" src="./doc/images/mistica-catalog-download-qr.png">